rootslab/spade/Readme.md

  *
  * NOTE:
  * - 'enable' option defaults to true.
- * - default 'logger' function prints the event name and its arguments.
+ * - default 'logger' function prints the event name and its arguments to console.
  */
 Spade#cli( [ Boolean enable [, Function logger ] ] ) : undefined
 ```